Long Autumn Night: "Der Einsame im Herbst" ("The Solitary One in Autumn")

 Der Lotosblüten auf dem Wasser zieh'n.

 Full German choral text and English translation are in the wiki "Das Lied von der Erde ".

 Mystery of Das Lied von der Erde, Mahler

 The German text for "Der Einsame im Herbst" ("The Solitary One in Autumn") was re-written from the 19th c.
 German translation of French translations of the poem.
 The Mahler choral text by necessity differs from the Hans Bethge German text (Bethge's "Die chinesische Flöte") since it must be set to music.
 The original Chinese poem was not identified for a long time.
 But now it is conclusively shown to be by Qian Qi, a mid-Tang dynasty poet and high-ranking official.
-The title is "After Long Autumn Night" 《效古秋夜长.
+The title is "After Long Autumn Night" 《效古秋夜長》.

 Notes on Mystery of 2nd movement: 乐章之迷

 The German source used by Mahler was a translation from French translations.
 There were major errors in both the text translations and attributions so that the original poem in Chinese could not be identified.
 The first identification was published in 1983 by Qian Renkang 钱仁康 through style and subject matter analysis.
 This was confirmed in 1999 after an exhaustive backwards analysis of a large number of likely authors and texts.
 The second movement is now generally accepted as being based on this Qian Qi Tang poem.